anjuna-security/go-nitro-attestation/README.md

 }
 ```

 After validating the report, you can access the report's custom data with `report.Document.UserData` as shown above.
 This is the data you provided when generating the report.

 The map of `expectedValues` you provide to the `verifier.Validate` function will be checked against the report's PCR values.
-If any of the PCR values you provide does not match the report's PCR values, the validation will fail.
+If any of the PCR values you provide do not match the report's PCR values, the validation will fail.
 If you do not provide any PCR values, the validation will not check the report's PCR values.